 Recognized for her award-winning design, Art Director

 and Co-publisher Deborah Orbell Freligh has a background in Visual Communications and more than 40 years experience

 in art direction, design, graphics, illustration, photography, and advertising.
-Educated at the University of Pittsburgh and the Art Institute of Pittsburgh, she started out as an illustrator, graphic designer, and photography Art Director.
-The short list of her most recent clients includes the National Wildlife Federation, the African Wildlife Foundation, the Audubon Photography Awards, and has worked on projects for Discovery Communications, Eastman Kodak Company, National Geographic Society, Smithsonian Institution, America Online, MSNBC, Canon USA, Epson, Hewlett-Packard, Nikon, Sony, SIGMA, and many more.
+Educated at the University of Pittsburgh, Carnegie Mellon, and the Art Institute of Pittsburgh, she has worked as an illustrator, graphic designer, and photography Art Director.
+The short list of her most recent clients includes the National Wildlife Federation, the African Wildlife Foundation, the Audubon Photography Awards, Discovery Communications, Eastman Kodak Company, National Geographic Society, Smithsonian Institution, America Online, MSNBC, Canon USA, Epson, Hewlett-Packard, Nikon, Sony, SIGMA, and more.

 Each photograph selected for display at the Smithsonian’s National Museum of Natural History is carefully chosen by the judges for excellence in composition, use of light, ability to capture an animal behavior, and overall image appeal.
 Each image exhibited is approved by Museum scientists who review the species identification and caption accuracy.
 In addition, each selected photo is screened by imaging specialists for technical reproduction quality.